ggkiok/WebPetApp/README.md

   }

 // POST api/PetsOwner
-Creates new PetOwner.You must POST in Json Format the new PetOwner info(Name,DateOfBirth,PetOwnerId) and returns STATUS:201 and new created PetOwner in Json Format i.e
+Creates new PetOwner.You must POST in Json Format (and with header Content-Type:application/json) the new PetOwner info(Name,DateOfBirth,PetOwnerId) and returns STATUS:201 and new created PetOwner in Json Format i.e
 {
 "FirstName":"Andreas",
 "LastName":"Kili",